whichlight/yourbigface/readme.md

 Press ctrl+c to stop the server.

+## Play / Pause the Video

+Press spacebar to toggle between play and pause

 ## Updating the code

 Navigate to the home folder of the repo, and type